 We started off in the foreground while we were editing the app particle system, and we then were taken to the background when we used the App Switcher to switch to Safari.

+The system suspended our app while it was in the background.
 It turns out that at the time, our system was under some memory pressure, and so the system terminated our app.

+When we used the App Switcher to switch back to our app, our app was relaunched.
+What we failed to do here was restore the UI state.
 And, that time was a good time to restore the UI state, to bring back our customer to where they were.

 So, how do we implement state restoration?
 A simple and easy way would be to persist the URL we've received from the Document Browser, or the Document Picker, and restore it at app relaunch.

 That wouldn't work though, for two reasons.
 First, the document that the URL points to could have been moved or renamed.
 And so, we'd end up with a broken link at app relaunch.
 And second, the security scoped resource that is attached to our URL is not encoded when that URL is persistent.
 And so, when we relaunch our app, we again lose access to this document, even if that document wasn't moved or renamed.
 The correct solution is to use a security scoped bookmark, that we get from our URL.
 And, as you can see, the bookmark correctly references the document, even if it has been moved or renamed.